What you can apply for

 Project proposals should align with the objectives of the CCSP.
 Proposed equipment will be assessed based on reasonability, type and proposed location, the security purpose, whether it is of fair market value, and meets the program's objectives to deter hate-motivated crimes.

-Placement of security measures should focus on the perimeter of the site, entrances and exits, hallways and main gathering spaces.
-Audio and visual equipment (e.g., surveillance cameras) are not supported in spaces that raise privacy concerns (e.g., bathrooms, classrooms, offices, kitchens, small rooms, or residential areas of the site).
+Placement of security measures must be focused on the perimeter of the site - entrances and exits, hallways and lobby areas – as enhancements to fortify the exterior and prevent entry.
+Interior security measures are not supported in enclosed spaces or individual rooms such as, bathrooms, classrooms, offices, kitchens, small rooms, or residential areas of the site, etc.

-The CCSP distinguishes expenses under seven (7) expense categories.
+The CCSP distinguishes expenses under five (5) expense categories.

 Public Safety Canada reserves the right to assess and determine the eligibility of all expenses and project activities proposed by the applicant and may either decline funding or provide support up to a specified percentage if the cost exceeds what is deemed reasonable and necessary.
-We may request additional comparable quotes or price certifications, and/or floorplans if deemed necessary.
+Public Safety Canada may request additional documentation such as comparable quotes or price certifications, specification sheets, and/or floorplans if deemed necessary.

-The program will not cover expenses related to regular building maintenance or upkeep costs.
+The program does not cover expenses related to regular building maintenance or upkeep costs.

 Eligible project expenditures